Shivam123Tripathi/FitHub-TRUEiGTECH-/frontend/README.md

 ## Notes

 - Image placeholders are used throughout the app
-- Dashboards are placeholder pages (functionality to be implemented)
+- Dashboards are placeholder pages
-- All styling is done with vanilla CSS (no external UI libraries)
+- All styling is done with vanilla CSS